 Frederick Douglass Fellowships

 Frederick Douglass Fellowships support independent work in African-American studies and related areas.
 The author, activist, and diplomat Frederick Douglass (1818-1895), for whom the fellowships were named, was born in Talbot County, Maryland, about 30 miles south of Chestertown, and retained a deep attachment to the Eastern Shore until the end of his life.

 An annual spring semester grant of up to $1500 to a Washington College sophomore or junior to work on a research project related to African-American studies.

-The grant covers research trips and book purchases, and helps support recipients while they work on their projects.
+The grant covers research trips and book purchases, and helps support students while they work on their projects.
 Each Frederick Douglass Fellow selects a faculty member to guide the project; the mentor receives a $500 honorarium for his or her participation.
 Working side by side with their chosen mentor, Douglass Fellows are able to pursue independent research beyond the classroom.

 Fellows are required to present their work in written form by the end of the semester, submit it for publication in a journal or magazine, and give an oral presentation on their findings.